Khilkhet Thana

-Khilkhet Thana (খিলক্ষেত থানা) is a thana (sub-district) of Dhaka, Bangladesh.
-It was created in 2005.
+Khilkhet Thana (খিলক্ষেত থানা) is a thana (police station) of Dhaka, Bangladesh.
+It was established in 2005.

 Geography

 Khilkhet Thana has a total area of 15.88 sqkm.
 It is bounded on the east by the Turag River (across which lies Rupganj Upazila of Narayanganj District).
 It borders Dhakshinkhan and Uttar Khan thanas to the north, Badda Thana to the south, Cantonment Thana to the west, and Bimanbandar Thana to the northwest.
-Nearest residential area of Khilkhet thana building is Nikunja-1 and Nikunja-2.